 - Go to Office.com and click on “Sign in” in the top right corner to logon or if you aren’t logged in yet.

-- Click on the “Install software” button in the top-right corner.
+- Click on the “Install Office” button in the top-right corner.

-- Click on the “Language and install options” link left from the Install button.
+- Click on the “Language, 32/64-bit, and other install options” link left from the Install button.

 - Click on the “Install” button and run the downloaded installer.